In Search of Effective Activism Part 2: "These Streets Should Be Paved with Gold"

 Colette launched a series of convenings to hear from the communities themselves and to connect them with each other.
 They decided their shared goal was to transform systems of governance.
 That meant moving away from propping up extractive corporate and fossil fuel economies and moving toward democratic self-determination for the greater public good of people and nature.
 They expanded the map beyond the Gulf South to include Appalachia, and are now working to create a global stance.”

-A clear answer to this worldwide dilemma is something each community will and has inevitably landed on: we must stop our locally created wealth to be continually drained into the gravitational pull of the ever growing black hole of the wealthy.
-If you are to stop that drain, you have to understand how wealth is created and how nearly every drop gets wicked away as soon as it is.
+A clear response to this global dilemma is one that communities everywhere, sooner or later, arrive at: we must stop the continual siphoning of locally generated wealth into the gravitational pull of the ever-expanding black hole of the ultra-wealthy.
+To interrupt that drain, we must understand how wealth is created and how nearly every drop gets wicked away as soon as we create it.

 We are facing a very particular problem demonstrated well by this real world example: Employees of an App Formerly Known as Twitter overwhelmingly donated to the Harris campaign.
 However, their CEO, Elon Musk, as one man to their legion, out-donated them—to Trump—1000x.
 We’ve set up a political system that is largely run and won on money (90 percent of candidates who spend the most win), and an economic system where 800 billionaires control more wealth than 65 million households.
 We only have so many winning strategies forward.

 In a functional democracy, our advantage over billionaires is that they’re only one vote, in one district.
 Local politics is your most likely place to make grounds.
-BUt with politics so heavily influenced by money, and with a propaganda machien in everyone’s front pocket—out most enduring power is organizational: harnessing collective strength to build resilient structures that keep value circulating within, rather than being siphoned off into the pockets of the wealthy.
+But with politics so heavily influenced by money, and with a propaganda machine in everyone’s front pocket—our most enduring power is organizational: harnessing collective strength to build resilient structures that keep value circulating within, rather than being siphoned off into the pockets of the wealthy.

 I saved this image from a digital PDF a long time ago, it’s been my laptop background for four years, and mysteriously, despite priding myself on my research abilities, have been unable to find where it came from since.
-Nevertheless it is a useful jumping off point to think about how wealth—whether in a low-income community or not—is either drained or circulated in a community.
-The font is small, I walk through its aspects below.
+Nevertheless it is a useful jumping off point to think about how wealth—whether in a low-income community or not—is either drained our of or circulated within a community.
+The font is small, I will walk through its aspects below.

 I’ve found it useful to organize these flows through the “Energy, Capital, Labor” lens outlined by Nate Hagens’ Superorganism paper.
 Energy is the true basis of life.
 Life exists by “eating” energy and turning it into order.
 Remember we’re trying to understand how wealth is created.
-Wealth is useful order, and it is created through the harnessing of energy toward productive purpose.
+Wealth is “useful order”, and it is created through harnessing energy toward productive purpose.

 And although some researchers think only of an ‘energy theory of value’ - where all value is created through energy, Hagens doesn’t think this captures the full picture.
 “Though capital and labor are both variables dependent on energy, they are each essential in their own right.
 If you don’t have enough capital (i.e. factories), you can burn as much oil and coal as you want, but will lack the output.
 If you don’t have the skilled labor to do the job, you will have poor resource productivity.”